Patient Blog

 14 weeks pregnant ultrasound image of fetus

 By 14 weeks pregnant, you’re officially in your second trimester!
 Your baby is now fully formed and has even started to develop hair (also known as lanugo) to keep warm as it continues to grow in the coming months.
+If you haven’t had one already, now is a good time to screen for any chromosomal anomalies.
+We will also cover other aspects of your 14-week scan, including details about nuchal translucency screenings, what your ultrasound reveals at this stage, recommended questions to ask and how to understand and share your images.

 Why get an ultrasound at 14 weeks pregnant?